-Hayford's Eagles have also been active in the community.
-For the last three years, Hayford and staff partnered the team with the Spokane Unified School District and the Boys and Girls Club to run a mentoring program called CHAMPS (College Headed and Making Progress).
+Hayford's Eagles were also active in the community as Hayford and staff partnered the team with the Spokane Unified School District and the Boys and Girls Club to run a mentoring program called CHAMPS (College Headed and Making Progress).

 “My first task at Seattle U is to come alongside these players and get to know them while doing all I can to aid them in becoming the best players, teammates, leaders and students that they can be,” said Hayford.
 “I have accepted this position because I feel the potential of this program is great and can capture the devotion of basketball fans in this great city.
 Thank you, Shaney Fink and Father Steve, for the opportunity to serve the students and community of Seattle University.”